Scaling limits of discrete-time Markov chains and their local times on electrical networks: The topologies for the main results

-where the infimum is taken over all compact metric spaces $(M, d)$ and all distance-preserving maps $f_{i} : S_{i} \to M,\, i=1,2$.
-The induced topology on $\mathbb{G}_{c}$ is called the \textit{(pointed) Gromov-Hausdorff-Prohorov topology}.
+where the infimum is taken over all compact metric spaces $(M, d)$ and all distance-preserving maps $f _i \colon S_{i} \to M,\, i=1,2$.
+We equip $\mathbb{G}_c$ with the topology induced by $d_{\mathrm{GHP}}$, and call it the \textit{(pointed) Gromov--Hausdorff--Prohorov topology}.
 It is known that this topology is Polish and further details of this metric are found in \cite{Abraham_Delmas_Hoscheit_13_A_note,Khezeli_20_Metrization}.
-We define a metric on $\mathbb{G}$ in a similar way (with a slight change in the handling of roots).